bacpop/PopPUNK/docs/tutorial.rst

 The following command line options can be used in this mode:

    Mode of operation:
-     --refine-model           Fit a mixture model to a reference database
+     --refine-model        Refine the accuracy of a fitted model

    Input files:
      --ref-db REF_DB       Location of built reference database